safe-global/safe-docs/reference/safe-core-sdk/onramp-kit/stripe.md

 #### `subscribe(event, handler)`

 Allow to subscribe to authentication state changes.
-Check the [stripe documentation](https://stripe.com/docs/crypto/using-the-api#frontend-events) for the list of available events.
+Check the [Stripe documentation](https://stripe.com/docs/crypto/using-the-api#frontend-events) for the list of available events.

 **Params**